jeromyanglim/personalityfacets/README.md

     library(devtools)
     install_github('personalityfacets', username='jeromyanglim')

-Once installed run the following command to load the package
+Once installed run the following command to load the package:

     library(personalityfacets)

 ### Getting Started
-Enter the following command to see an introduction to the main functions.
+Enter the following command to see an introduction to the main functions:

     ?personalityfacets